 Budget for Emergencies

 We always suggest having a small portion of your overall budget held for emergencies or hiccups.
 Whether it is unexpected levelling or a surprise leak under the toilet, don’t get caught with a maxed budget and a necessary fix to continue your project.
+Need help with budgets for flooring in surrey, langley, or Vancouver, use the check out cart to apply taxes to see your total.

 Co-ordinating multiple contractors for a home reno can be overwhelming.
 Try to be flexible with your scheduling and give each trade plenty of time to complete, with extra time allotted after to fix any deficiencies or wait on material back orders.
 This saves you the hassle of pushing back all your other contractors and possibly incurring charges for rescheduling.
+Planning on redoing your kitchen?
+Shop our cabinetry options here.

 Have a retouch up plan in place with your painting contractor to finish baseboard painting and touch ups and stair walls or scuffs.